man in black jacket singing on stage

 Student Experience

-Now, you know what can help you make your final decision, lets break down some of the specifics of each school.
+Now that you know what factors can help you make your final decision, let’s break down some of the specifics of each school.

 uk drama school acting aerial photography of London skyline during daytime

 Location: Bloomsbury, West London.
-Perfect if you want to be in the thick of it all.
+Perfect if you want to be in the heart of the action.

-• While RADA covers many practitioners, there seems to be an emphasis on Meisner study, with this intensifying in the second year.
+• While RADA covers many practitioners, there seems to be an emphasis on Meisner study, intensifying in the second year.

 • You will receive dance and singing lessons alongside your movement and voice lessons.

-• There is an inclusion of Alexander Technique and stage combat, as well as mask and chorus work.
+• The curriculum includes Alexander Technique and stage combat, as well as mask and chorus work.

-• They also invite in a lot of guest speakers on topics such as activism, politics, and the arts in order for you to improve your understanding of the context of your work.
+• They also invite many guest speakers on topics such as activism, politics, and the arts to improve your understanding of the context of your work.

-• They also organise industry workshops, and auditions and have a buddy system with previous alumni to help you get connected.
+• RADA organizes industry workshops and auditions, and has a buddy system with alumni to help you build industry links.

 Link to RADA Website